10 Tips for dating after divorce or separation

 FAQs

-How long after a breakup should you date?
+How long after a breakup should you start dating?

 There’s no ‘one-size-fits-all’ answer to this question.
 The most important tip is to take time to ensure that you’re ready to re-enter the world of dating, which can be especially challenging if you’re coming out of a long marriage or relationship.
 Prioritise your own wellbeing before stepping back out.